-35. Therefore, the inevitable economic difficulties on the horizon are not likely to result in any cutbacks over the short-term in the increasing amounts of resources already programmed for defence.
+- 34. In these circumstances, the inevitable economic difficulties on the horizon are not likely to result in any cutbacks over the short term in the increasing amounts of resources already programmed for defence.
 Despite the likelihood of a lively debate over longer term allocations, a new leadership will in the end probably be as ready as current leaders to burden the economy with even higher defence spending.
-A meaningful shift in the allocation of resources from the military to the civilian side of the economy should not occur in the foreseeable future.

-36. As for the possible effects of demographic developments, labour shortages as a result of the declining birth rate are not likely to bring about any reduction in the size of the Soviet armed forces, though the increasing proportion of rural non-Russian conscripts may pose training and indoctrination difficulties.
-Apart from this, the high standards of political motivation, patriotism and discipline in the armed forces should remain intact in face of possible socio-political problems.

-37. [Paragraph to come on military options open to the Soviet Union in the 1980s: employment of forces, areas of operation, effectiveness, etc.]
+A meaningful shift in the allocation of resources from the military to the civilian side of the economy should not occur in the foreseeable future. - 35.
+As for the possible effects of demographic developments, labour shortages as a result of the declining birth rate are not likely to bring about any reduction in the size of the Soviet armed forces, though the increasing proportion of rural non-Russian conscripts may pose training and indoctrination difficulties.
+Apart from this, the high standards of political motivation, patriotism and discipline in the armed forces should remain intact in face of possible socio-political problems. - While the armed forces will continue to be used by the Soviets primarily to support their political objectives, their peacetime strength, readiness and deployment will greatly facilitate any potential military initiative against the NATO They should be expected to retain and increase area in Europe. their capabilities to cover a great variety of contingencies up to including a large-scale attack on short notice against central Europe and simultaneously on NATO flanks. undoubtedly improve their capabilities of intervention in distant areas, particularly in the Middle East and Africa, although still on a relatively limited scale.
+They will retain and increase their already significant capabilities for relatively rapid and sizeable arms supplies to client states; and can be expected to continue widening the use of naval port visits to "show the flag" in support of policies.

-SECRET NATO -17-
+-17- ISD/165(Revised)

-TRENDS IN EASTERN EUROPE IN THE 1980s
+CHAPTER TWO: TRENDS IN EASTERN EUROPE IN THE 1980s